Our mission is: Leadership, innovation, and excellence in PA education

 - Promoting leadership development through policy and advocacy training

 - Supporting increased investments in the federal Faculty Loan Repayment Program

 - Seeking funding for PA faculty to obtain academic credentials such as doctoral degrees in research, public health, policy, or education to enhance PA contributions to education and health system research

 - Advocating for resources to support faculty resilience and well-being

 Join with the American Academy of PAs (AAPA) in collaborative advocacy campaigns/initiatives to advance the PA profession and improve patient care.

 Our specific efforts to support the profession will include:

 - Promoting student loan forgiveness for PAs who serve as primary care providers or PA educators

-- Advocating for funding HRSA’s Substance Use Disorder Workforce Loan Repayment program authorized by the SUPPORT for Patients and Communities Act
+- Advocating for increased funding for HRSA’s STAR Loan Repayment program authorized by the SUPPORT for Patients and Communities Act